GetMeoutt/linux_assignment1/README.md

   - fd, find the entries in file system
   - less, is a linux terminal pager that shows a file's contents one screen at a time
   - man-db,  is used to create or update the manual page index caches on Linux.
-  - bash-completion provides automatic completion for command-line commands, options, and arguments in the Bash shell, helping to speed up and simplify command entry
+  - bash-completion is a package that contain a collection of command line command completions for the shell
-  - tmux allows you to create, manage, and switch between multiple terminal sessions within a single window, overall this package are commonly used tool in Linux environment.They enhance productivity and provide additional functionality. disable root : disable_root to prevent unauthorized access by restricting the ability to log in or perform operations as the root user.
+  - tmux is a package that allows you to create, manage, and switch between multiple terminal sessions within a single window, overall this package are commonly used tool in Linux environment. disable root : disable_root to prevent unauthorized access by restricting the ability to log in or perform operations as the root user [^10]

-### Create Arch Linux Droplet with Clound-init (require .ymal)
+### Create Arch Linux Droplet with Clound-init (require .ymal)[^6]
 1. get the image id of archlinux
 ```bash
 doctl compute image list